 While it’s impossible to plan for every possible scenario in which an oil spill might occur, responsible planning and preparation for such an event can go a long way in mitigating damage and minimizing associated costs.
 While local, state, and federal regulations may apply, there are some best practices that apply broadly.
 Preparation keeps all those involved aware of the potential for oils pills and risk factors; it also goes a long way in minimizing spills when they do happen, because people can act quickly, knowing what to do.

 It’s important to first conduct an assessment to determine where the threats are.
 Look at physical facilities as well as procedures.
-Inspect storage containers, and wear and tear on equipment.
+Inspect storage containers, undergo tank calibration, and audit wear and tear on equipment.
 Look for leaks, cracks, or other signs of potential trouble.
 Review overfill prevention measures; what additional policies and procedures might be needed?

 Consider additional risk factors when exploring oil spill preparation measures.
 For example, what’s the proximity of features like valleys or waterfront that can affect or be affected by a spill.
 Also consider the likelihood of a spill as a result of natural disasters, like hurricanes or earthquakes.